blulightspecial/blulightspecial/README.md

 ## About Me

-I'm a recent graduate of UC Berkeley's Master in Data Science (MIDS) program.
-Currently I am working in MIDS as a Course Coordinator in the Statistics class and a TA in the Machine Learning at Scale class.
+I'm a Data Scientist and a graduate of UC Berkeley's Master in Data Science (MIDS) program.
+Currently I am working as a consulting Data Scientist for Austin Capital Data helping deliver insights for a variety of clients from fortune 500 corporations to startups to the federal government.
+I'm also working part time as a Course Coordinator in the MIDS Statistics class coordinating grading and lecturing on statistics concepts.
-Before joining MIDS I worked as a structural engineer designing bridges and other heavy infrastructure.
+Before going into Data Science, I worked as a structural engineer designing bridges and other heavy infrastructure.

 ## Projects

 In my time at MIDS I have had the opportunity to work on several very cool projects.
 Two of them are on the way to being published in a journal.
 Most links here are public.
-Some are private to encourage academic honesty among my students.
+Some are private to encourage academic honesty amongst my students.
 If you want access give me a ring and I can add you as a collaborator.

 _Projects are presented in reverse chronological order_